 Our on site Speech and Language Therapists (SALTs) work with children to help them communicate to the best of their ability.
 This sometimes involves using special equipment including communication books (e.g. PODD) or specialist augmentative and alternative communication (AAC).

-Speech and Language Therapists also work with children who have eating or swallowing difficulties to help them to be safe whilst eating and drinking
+The SALT team also work with children who have eating or swallowing difficulties to help them to be safe whilst eating and drinking.

 Physiotherapists work as part of a team that involves training, joint assessment, target setting, joint planning and assessment for the provision of postural management equipment.
 They also write and review postural management and exercise guidelines for use at school and at home.

-Occupational Therapists work as part of a team that involves training, joint assessment, target setting, joint planning and assessment for the provision of specialist equipment.
+Our Occupational Therapists work as part of a team that involves training, joint assessment, target setting, joint planning and assessment for the provision of specialist equipment.
 They also write and review programmes for use at school and at home.

 At times treatment may be offered to achieve specific functional goals.
 This may be in the form of a programme for a class, group or a short block of individual sessions.
-Treatment may include providing special equipment (switches, hand splints, special seating, adapted cutlery).
+Treatment may include providing special equipment (switches, hand splints, special seating, adapted cutlery),

-Dieticians promote the wellbeing of individuals and communities to prevent nutrition related problems.
+Our Dietitians promote the wellbeing of individuals and communities to prevent nutrition related problems.
 They help children and families to make informed and practical choices about nutrition.